 CLI API Reference

-Complete reference for the Bloodhound command-line interface.
+Complete reference for the Agnech command-line interface.
 Installation, authentication, commands, and configuration options.

 Overview

-The Bloodhound CLI provides powerful security scanning capabilities from your terminal.
+The Agnech CLI provides powerful security scanning capabilities from your terminal.
 It's designed for local development, CI/CD pipelines, and automated security workflows.

 7 Engines